Introducing the “lone female ranger.”

-If we swing those trends back around to the ‘lone female ranger’ we can perhaps spot some similarities according to the author Tsultrim.
+If we swing those trends back around to the ‘lone female ranger’ we can perhaps spot some similarities, according to Tsultrim.
 She mentions modern women who have just come out of a crisis in their lives that choose to live alone as though entering into a similar type of retreat.

 So has the time of the lone female ranger naturally evolved once again for some women to free up a bit of space for the ripening of their feminine selves?
 And this time it is out in the open for all to see?